0dadj1an/flask-now/docs/index.rst

 run.py
 ----------

-If it is built with :code:`-simple` parameter, content of :code:`run.py` as follows:
+If it is built with :code:`simple` parameter, content of :code:`run.py` as follows:

 .. code-block:: Python